 I advise that you use a licensed Microsoft Office 2016 for word processing.
 Your preferred use of any other software (e.g., those in your cell phone, Word online, etc.) that produces any discrepancies in formatting and printing output does not give you outstanding privilege to be excused from the grading criteria that I use for the class.
 Course assignments submitted must be typed and printed in a clear, readable format on white papers.
 Unless otherwise stated, font type and size for assignments are to be set in Times New Roman, 12.
 When you submit more than 1 page, please staple your work.
 Papers that are loose, paper clipped, dog-eared, or held together by some other mechanism that is not a staple will result in a deduction of 1⁄2 letter grade from your final course grade.
 Write your name on your assignment.
-This is a 400-level communication course, and I expect professionality in university-level student works.
+This is a 300-level communication course, and I expect professionality in university-level student works.
 Please read and follow all instructions.
 I do not grade assignments that show poor quality of work (e.g., those that do not have proper line spacing, have multiple typos, contain ambiguous short phrases instead of complete sentences, etc.).
 My basic principle about assignment grading is that if it is not worth the student's time to submit quality work that shows care and attention, then it is not worth my time to grade, comment, and suggest areas for improvement.

 Getting Started Module.
-The module contains the course syllabus and tentative schedule, and academic honesty and grievance policies, and your assignment option contract.
+The module contains the course syllabus and tentative schedule, and academic honesty and grievance policies.
+Read before you work on your first course assignment.

 Seminar Preparation and Participation.
 Seminar readings consist of assigned journal articles and book chapters posted on Canvas.
 You will prepare for each seminar by preparing notes in advanced.
 Answer the questions I pose to guide our seminar discussion.
 You may also take your own notes consisting of the central argument and claims of the reading, key concepts and/or theories and their implications, and connect the ideas of the reading with those presented in other assigned readings.
-Your notes should help you prepare you for the final exam.
 I also encourage you to pose additional thoughtful questions that may occur to you.
 Your questions and/or mine may be used to provide a general template or starting point for our discussion.
-I will conduct random sampling in selecting your notes to be evaluated.
-I have planned for 10 sets of seminar notes.
-Due to class size and data management, I will grade 4-7 sets using the random sampling technique.
-Evaluation criteria include your notes' comprehensiveness, clarity, depth, and insight (see Canvas for details).
+Due to class size and data management, I plan to grade 4-7 sets using the random sampling technique.
+Evaluation criteria include your notes' comprehensiveness, clarity, depth, insight, and effort (also see Canvas).